Dennis Miller: Content

+Reception and cancellation

+The group Fairness and Accuracy in Reporting objected that one of the show's producers was Mike Murphy, who was an adviser to Governor Arnold Schwarzenegger (Miller's first guest on the show), and charged that CNBC was setting up a conflict of interest.

-For its second half, the show also featured a panel discussion dubbed "The Varsity," which offered a wide variety of political viewpoints on current topics.
-Frequent "Varsity" panelists included Ed Schultz, Gloria Allred, Willie Brown, David Horowitz, Mickey Kaus, Steven Katz, Lawrence O'Donnell, Phil Hendrie, and Harry Shearer.
-In these segments, Miller acted "less like a host than a fellow conversationalist, and seems as happy to listen as to interrupt.
-But he does get in a few wisecracks."
-Miller was praised by LA Weekly for approaching the panel in a "relatively relaxed and straightforward attitude."
-Despite having "worked briefly as a commentator for Hannity and Colmes on Fox, he's far from being a Murdochian attack dog, and he often sits there and sucks it up while people tell him just how awful the administration of his beloved commander-in-chief really is. ...
+LA Weekly praised Miller for approaching the panel in a "relatively relaxed and straightforward attitude."
+Despite having "worked briefly as a commentator for Hannity and Colmes on Fox, he's far from being a Murdochian attack dog, and he often sits there and sucks it up while people tell him just how awful the administration of his beloved commander-in-chief really is...
 Miller, it turns out, is considerably more interested in 'diversity' than some of his liberal counterparts."

-Fellow SNL alum Tim Meadows and Last Comic Standings Ant portrayed humorous field correspondents which served as a break between the political humor.

-The show was openly pro-President George W. Bush, and it debuted at the same time that John Kerry had become the Democratic front-runner.
-The inability to find weapons of mass destruction in Iraq, a budget that was seen as out of control, and a resentment over the President's tough-talking cowboy image had all caused a major decline in President Bush's approval numbers.
-While Miller's rating started out well with his first episode interviewing his friend Schwarzenegger (The New York Times put the figure at 746,000 people, which was a big number in the eyes of CNBC), by March 2004 his numbers had slipped to 300,000.
+The show was openly pro-President George W. Bush and its debut coincided with a major decline in Bush's approval numbers.
+While Miller's rating started out well with his first episode (The New York Times put the figure at 746,000 people), by March 2004 his numbers had slipped to 300,000.
 This was in contrasted to The Daily Show with Jon Stewart, which attracted 1.9 million viewers, and which aired at the later time slot of 11 pm.

 By April 2005, Miller's viewership had declined to 107,000 (a 59% drop from the year before).
 CNBC canceled the show in May 2005 as part of the network's move to refocus on financial news (airings of Late Night with Conan O'Brien and shows hosted by John McEnroe and Tina Brown were also cancelled).
 Miller's show was replaced with a second airing of Mad Money with Jim Cramer.